Maine State Police: Specialized units

-The State Police have many specialized units.
-These include:
+Specialty Units fall under the Special Services Division, these units are composed of specially selected and trained members of the Maine State Police.
+Deployments occur statewide and may be requested at anytime by a law enforcement agency.

 Air Wing

 The Maine State Police Air Wing was established in the 1970s.
 Today, the air wing consists of two Cessna 182 fixed wing aircraft.
 The aircraft are strategically stationed for regional response to mission requests.
 Both aircraft and pilots are certified for IFR (instrument flight rules) flight.

 The State Police Air Wing is often utilized for traffic enforcement along the interstate from Kittery to Houlton, and aerial photos of traffic crash and crime scenes.
 The aircraft are used to conduct searches for lost or wanted persons.
 They also serve as an aerial platform to support the Maine State Police Tactical and Canine Teams, and conduct administrative transports throughout New England.

-The Maine State Police responsible for air search and rescue efforts.
+The Maine State Police are responsible for air search and rescue efforts.
 In this role, air wing personnel assist incident commanders in coordinating search efforts for lost or overdue aircraft reported within the state.